SAP-samples/teched2023-AD163/exercises/2_CreateProcess/README.md

 ### Exercise 2.4.2 - Add Approver Form with Sales Order Items Table <a name="approverForm"></a>

+You will add the Approval Form to the Process and add a Sales Order Items Table to the Form.

 1. In the SubProcess Builder, select the **+** next to the Decision and choose **Approvals > Approval Form**.

   ![02](./images//035.png)